What is a PhD in the UK?

 How to apply?

 The application process for PhD in the UK’s Universities is fairly easy and simple.
-Anyone can apply for a PhD programme in the UK by clearing the minimum requirements for PhD including a successfully completed undergraduate degree with at least upper second class honours degree in Masters.
+Anyone can apply for a PhD programme in the UK by clearing the minimum requirements for PhD including a successfully completed a Bachelors degree with at least upper second class honours degree in Masters.
 In addition, a test for English language ability is tested through IELTS and a minimum score of 7.0 is required to qualify for PhD in the UK universities.
 Some universities use the TOFEL and C1 Advanced test results as well.

 After the selection of an area of research, a prospective student is required to provide a number of documents while submitting the application.
 This includes academic transcripts, academic references, personal statement, and research proposal.
 Moreover, a student will be asked to identify a supervisor to oversee their PhD journey in the respective university.